open-mesh-mirror/doc/batman-adv/Client-announcement.rst

 information: either the changeset of the current ttvn or the full local table.

-A TT request packet contains a [[TVLV#Translation-table-messages\|TT TVLV container]] with a particular flag set telling its type.
+A TT request packet contains a :ref:`TT TVLV container <batman-adv-TVLV-Translation-table-messages>` with a particular flag set telling its type.
 As a request it does not have any change appended.

 The reply to any TT request can either be the changeset of the current